RunLLM/gitbook/example-workflows/churn-ensemble.md

 # Customer Churn Tutorial

 This is a quick tutorial that will walk you through creating your first workflow with Aqueduct.

-Every data scientist we’ve spoken to works in Python, so Aqueduct does too.
-The main way to deploy code into the cloud is via our Python SDK, which you can find [on GitHub](https://github.com/aqueducthq/aqueduct).
+You can find and download this notebook on GitHub [here](https://github.com/aqueducthq/aqueduct/blob/main/examples/churn_prediction/Build%20and%20Deploy%20Churn%20Ensemble.ipynb).

 The philosophy behind the Aqueduct SDK is that you should be able to connect to your data systems, transform your data and generate predictions, and publish your results once you’re happy with them.
 This guide will walk you through installing your SDK, setting up a client, transforming some data, and publishing a workflow to the cloud.